mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/augmented-reality/how-to-web-xr.md

 #### 4.2.1 3D Object (XR)

 Shows 3D object, in gltf or glb formats.
 Requires a link to a 3D Object to show.
 3D Objects can be shown in their original size and material by not altering the **Scale** and setting the **Material** to **Object**.
 The object will appear in the scale that it was made, meaning that 1 unit will be 1 meter.
-Units can differ between modeling programs (sometimes a unit is a meter, sometimes a unit is a centimeter, sometimes the modeler doesn't take actual size into account and only works relatively), so it's good to check that the model is of the size you expect it to be.
-If it's too large or too small, you can adjust it with the Scale property on this widget.
+Units can differ between modeling programs (sometimes a unit is a meter, sometimes a unit is a centimeter, sometimes the modeler does not take actual size into account and only works relatively), so it is good to check that the model is of the size you expect it to be.
+If it is too large or too small, you can adjust it with the Scale property on this widget.

 Apart from the properties also found on the other AR widgets, the **3D Object (XR)** widget has a **URL** property: